Human-Centred Requirements Engineering for Critical Systems: Insights from Disaster Early Warning Applications: Methodology

 Finally, the requirements validation stage assessed whether the prototype met stakeholder needs.
 This evaluation contained two steps: 1) Structured interviews with community members (six participants: two older adults and four rural residents), and 2) Cognitive walkthroughs using personas representing the four vulnerable groups.
 The insights we gained from both activities were used to validate the requirements and refine the prototype, ensuring that it addressed the needs of these communities.

-A key highlight of our methodology is the integration of participatory requirements collection and validation.
-During the elicitation stage, we extracted guidelines derived from earlier participatory studies in the literature to ensure this knowledge was incorporated in our study without requiring to repeat each of the participant interactions those studies involved.
-In the validation stage, direct participatory validation was applied by conducting interviews with community members and cognitive walkthroughs with personas.
+A key highlight of our methodology is the integration of evidence from prior participatory research and direct stakeholder evaluation.
+During the elicitation stage, we extracted guidelines derived from earlier participatory studies in the literature to ensure this knowledge was incorporated in our study without requiring us to repeat each of the participant interactions those studies involved.
+In the validation stage, prototype evaluation and stakeholder feedback were gathered by conducting interviews with community members and cognitive walkthroughs with personas representing the four vulnerable groups.